Sibu: Etymology

 Before 1873, Sibu was known as "Maling", a name derived from a bend in the Rajang River referred to as "Tanjung Maling".
 This bend was located opposite the present-day town of Sibu and near the confluence of the Igan and Rajang rivers.
-The area was named after this prominent geographical feature.

-On 1 June 1873, under the administration of the Brooke family, the third division of Sarawak was established.
-This division later became known as the Sibu Division.
+On 1 June 1873, under the administration of the Brooke family, the third division of Sarawak was established, later known as the Sibu Division.
 The name "Sibu" itself was derived from the native Pulasan fruit, which was abundant in the region.
 In the Iban language, this fruit is known as "Buah Sibau".
-Consequently, the division was named after the Pulasan fruit, reflecting the rich natural resources and cultural significance of the area.